ting-hsuan-chen/TEgenomeSimulator-open/README.md

 You are welcome to raise issues for inquiries regarding TEgenomeSimulator or contribute to its development and improvement.
 For more details, please refer to [Contributing Guideline](./.github/contributing_guide.md).

 ## What's new in the latest TEgenomeSimulator (v1.0.0):
-- A new flag **`--to_mask`** under Custom Genome Mode (`--mode 1` or `-M 1`) to enable the use of RepeatMasker for masking TEs in user-provided real genome, followed by TE removal to generate the TE-depleted genome.
+- A new flag **`--to_mask`** under Custom Genome mode (`--mode 1` or `-M 1`) to enable the use of RepeatMasker for masking TEs in user-provided real genome, followed by TE removal to generate the TE-depleted genome.
   - This option has to be used in conjunction with `--repeat2` which specifies the TE library file for repeat masking.
   - Note that users still need to specify the TE library used for simulation via the argument `--repeat`.

-- A **new distribution for the probility of sequence integrity** has been implemented for Random Synthesized Genome Mode(`--mode 0` or `-M 0`) and Custom Genome Mode.
+- A **new distribution for the probility of sequence integrity** has been implemented for Random Synthesized Genome mode(`--mode 0` or `-M 0`) and Custom Genome mode.
   - TEgenomeSimulator now uses beta distribution to model the sequence integrity of each TE family.
-  - The alpha and beta values are 0.7 and 0.5 by default to create an asymatric U-shape distribution, in which the right arm (high integrity) is taller than the left arm (low integrity) of the the U-shape.
-You can use this [online tool](https://homepage.stat.uiowa.edu/~mbognar/applets/beta.html) to see how the distribution would look like with different alpha and beta value.
+  - The alpha and beta values are 0.5 and 0.7 by default to create an asymatric U-shape distribution, in which the left arm (low integrity) is taller than the right arm (high integrity) of the the U-shape.
+You can use this [online tool](https://homepage.stat.uiowa.edu/~mbognar/applets/beta.html) to see how the distribution would look like with different alpha and beta values.
-  - The simulator also allow user to specify the proportion of total TE copies to be intact TE insertion, using the parameter `-i` or `--intact`.
+  - The simulator also allow users to specify the proportion of total TE copies to be intact TE insertion, using the parameter `-i` or `--intact`.
 Intact TE loci are kept in the same length as the original TE family sequence.

-- A new mode, **Genome Approximation Mode** (`--mode 2` or `-M 2`), to allow users to create a simulated genome in which the TE composition is simulated in a way to approximate the real TE make-up in the original genome.
+- A new mode, **TE Composition Approximation mode** (`--mode 2` or `-M 2`), to allow users to create a simulated genome in which the TE composition is simulated in a way to approximate the real TE make-up in the original genome.
   - TEgenomeSimulator does this by masking and removing the original TEs using the TE library supplied via `--repeat2`, and then it simulates TE mutations based on the prior information obrained from RepeatMasker output file.
   - The rest of the steps, random and nested TE insertions are the same as the first two modes.
   - Note that the simulator uses the TE library specified by `--repeat` argument for TE mutation and simulation.
 Therefore it is crucial to specify the same TE library with `--repeat` and `--repeat2` for the purpose of this genome approximation simulation.

 ## Introduction
-TEgenomeSimulator was initially created based on [Matias Rodriguez & Wojciech Makałowski.
+TEgenomeSimulator was initially built on [Matias Rodriguez & Wojciech Makałowski.
 Software evaluation for de novo detection of transposons.
 2022 Mobil DNA](https://mobilednajournal.biomedcentral.com/articles/10.1186/s13100-022-00266-2).
 TEgenomeSimulator adopted and modified scripts from the original [denovoTE-eval](https://github.com/IOB-Muenster/denovoTE-eval), and further developed with several new functionalities.
 The following table shows the major features that were kept, modified, or created in TEgenomeSimulator.

 | Features | denovoTE-eval | TEgenomeSimulator |
 |:---------|:-------------:|:-----------------:|